thirutest1984/hello-world/README.md

 # hello-world

-Just started learning GitHub and planning keep my work store in GitHub.
+Just started learning GitHub and planning to keep my work in GitHub.